Particle energization in relativistic plasma turbulence: solenoidal versus compressive driving: Conclusions

 Recent GRMHD simulations of accretion flows incorporated the dynamical evolution of nonthermal electron populations \citep{ball_etal_2016, chael_etal_2017} as well as two-temperature plasmas \citep{ryan_etal_2017} using idealized prescriptions.
 PIC simulations may be applied to improve these prescriptions.
 In the longer term, kinetic shearing box simulations may provide a better opportunity to understand particle acceleration and heating in accreting systems \citep[e.g.,][]{riquelme_etal_2012, hoshino_2013, hoshino_2015, kunz_etal_2016, inchingolo_etal_2018}.
 We note, however, that global effects such as spiral shocks may drive a significant compressive component of turbulence, beyond the effects captured in a shearing box \citep[e.g.,][]{ju_etal_2016}.
 Based on the results in our paper, we emphasize that understanding compressive fluctuations driven at global scales will be an important ingredient in understanding nonthermal particle acceleration in accretion flows.

 \acknowledgements

-The author thanks Matthew Kunz and Dmitri Uzdensky for helpful discussions.
+The author thanks Matthew Kunz, Dmitri Uzdensky, and Martin Lemoine for helpful discussions, and the anonymous referee for suggestions that improved the paper.
 The author acknowledges support for this work from NASA through the NASA Hubble Fellowship grant \#HST-HF2-51426.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
 This work used the XSEDE supercomputer Stampede2 at the Texas Advanced Computer Center (TACC) through allocation TG-PHY160032 \citep{xsede}.